In 2013, the University Libraries, in collaboration with LYRASIS and the Internet Archive, digitized the entire run of the Artemisia.

 - LYRASIS is a non-profit membership organization that offers member libraries and cultural heritage organizations the opportunity to contribute materials to a regional mass digitization project.
 The LYRASIS Digitization Collaborative is funded by the LYRASIS membership and supported in part through a grant from the Alfred P. Sloan Foundation.

-The University Libraries acknowledge the efforts of the LYRASIS staff and the financial support of the Alfred P. Sloan Foundation in making the Artemesia available online.
+The University Libraries acknowledge the efforts of the LYRASIS staff and the financial support of the Alfred P. Sloan Foundation in making the Artemisia available online.